mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 **MDM user scope**

-This section configure auto enrollment registered devices to Intune (EndPoint Manager).
+This section have set of options to configure auto enrollment registered devices to Intune (EndPoint Manager).
 Auto Enrollment will be run in background task if:

 * Users add their work account to their personally owned devices
 * Users join corporate-owned devices to Azure Active Directory
+* Setup on first (delivery from shop) run Windows 10 organization join is selected

+`Note: Windows 10: Professional and Enterprise can enroll to Azure Active Directory`

-None - MDM automatic enrollment disabled
+**None** - MDM automatic enrollment disabled
-Some - Select the Groups for Azure Active Directory (Synchronized groups from local Active Directory) that can automatically enroll their Windows 10 devices
+**Some** - Select the Groups for Azure Active Directory (Synchronized groups from local Active Directory) that can automatically enroll their Windows 10 devices
-All - All users can automatically enroll their Windows 10 devices
+**All** - All users can automatically enroll their Windows 10 devices

-`Note: For pilot implementation limit to group`
+`Note: Pilot implementation limit enrollment to group of users by choosing option "Some"`
 `Note: Azure AD join in hybrid model require additional configuration`

 > **Important and when use the same group for MDM and MAM**